Richard Shope is borrowing a centuries-old art form to help today's generation write better tomorrow.

-In many ways, he said it is tougher today to get children "curious about learning."
+In many ways, he said it's tougher today to get children "curious about learning."

-That is why, Shope said, the mime approach works, and children "get caught up and before they know it they are learning how to be more expressive, descriptive and observant."
+That's why, Shope said, the mime approach works.
+"They get caught up and before they know it they are learning how to be more expressive, descriptive and observant."